 If these prerequisites are not met the time displayed will be off.
 Lack of configuration on your part is not a bug on our part.
 Please triple check your timezone settings before filing a "bug" with this feature.

-Time Zone is the recommended and default option.
-It will print the human
+Zone is the recommended and default option.
+It will

-example GMT+3 for Eastern Europe Summer Time or GMT-7 for Pacific Daylight Time.
+Eastern Europe Summer Time or GMT-7 for Pacific Daylight

 When this option is enabled, users restoring a backup will see the Delete everything before extraction option.
 This is a dangerous option, meant for advanced users.
 It will try to delete all files under the backed up site's root before starting the restoration.
 The obvious danger in this option is that it might delete more than you expected since it cannot and does not know the meaning of each folder under your site's root.
 It might end up deleting your subdomains, add-one domains, your emails or your cat photos.